-- For additional recommendations, speak with a Registered Dietitian(RD) to ensure you are reaching your nutrient requirements, whether you choose the keto diet or a more individualized lifestyle approach to achieving a healthy weight, our dietitians are here to help!
+For personalized recommendations, speak with a Registered Dietitian(RD) to ensure you are reaching your nutrient requirements.
+Whether you choose the keto diet or a lifestyle approach to achieving a healthy weight, our dietitians are here to help!

-- Contact NutriProCan for a complimentary 20-minute call to ask a question: https://nutriprocan.ca/20min-consultation
+Contact NutriProCan for a complimentary 20-minute call to ask your question and learn more: https://nutriprocan.ca/learn-more/